 The General Assembly Planning Committee is committed to making the General Assembly (GA) a multigenerational experience and to making GA accessible and welcoming to families with children.

 All children are welcome to attend GA events with their parents or guardians.
-Children who have not yet entered high school (or its equivalent) are welcome to attend GA events with their parents or guardians at no cost, but are still required to register (separate online registration for children attending with adults will be available here March 1).
+Children who have not yet entered high school (or its equivalent) are welcome to attend GA events with their parents or guardians at no cost, but are still required to register: no-cost registration for children attending with parents.

-For parents who need child care or programmed activities specifically for children, several low-cost Children's Programs are available.
+For parents who need child care or programmed activities specifically for children, two low-cost Children's Programs are available.
 Advance registration is required and space is limited.

 Children's Programs are subsidized by the Unitarian Universalist Association (UUA) at more than $300 per child.
 Please pay as you are able; the minimum fee per child is $35/day.
 Children may not be registered for GA Children's Programs without a GA registered parent or guardian.